Visa refusal for UN human rights staff in Palestine part of wider ‘worrying trend’: Bachelet

 Protect and support Palestinian children

-Although it is back-to-school time for some 1.3 million Palestinian children, they face challenges many of their counterparts across the world “cannot imagine”, a senior UN official said on Tuesday.
+Although it is back-to-school time for some 1.3 million Palestinian boys and girls, they face challenges "many children across the world cannot imagine", a senior UN official said on Tuesday.

 Lynn Hastings, UN Resident Humanitarian Coordinator in the occupied Palestinian territory, detailed how violence, violations, demolitions, and deprivation have had an impact on young lives in the West Bank and Gaza.